fwupd/fwupd/plugins/mediatek-scaler/README.md

 ## Quirk Use

-This plugin does not use quirks.
+This plugin uses the following plugin-specific quirks:

+### Flags:probe-vcp

+This flag is used if the VCP should be probed.

 ## Vendor ID security